 Local SEO stats show that when a consumer searches for your business on their smartphone, they are almost ready to either call you or come and visit your location.
-Making your site mobile-friendly and focused on local SEO will ensure that you take advantage of all the incredible opportunities out there.
+Local SEO professionals should focus on making your site mobile-friendly to ensure that you take advantage of all the incredible opportunities out there.

 A search engine is a top source for users to look up for information about a local business.
 A whopping 97% of consumers check the internet presence of a company before deciding whether it’s worth it.
 Ensure you provide Google with accurate information for your business, collect reviews from satisfied customers, and focus on SEO.